Visiting or Living in Finland as a Catholic

 Before the marriage can take place, the Church requires that even the non-Catholic party has understood the meaning of a Catholic marriage (fidelity, unity and indissolubility, openness to children) and that the Catholic party is asked to do all he or she can to ensure that the children are baptised and raised Catholic.

 Sometimes, one or both parties have been married before.
 As long as the other spouse is living, all such earlier marriages must be studied and found to be invalid by the Church Tribunal before a (new) marriage can be contracted.
 This can be a long process.
-If a Catholic has civilly remarried and thus lives in a new “marriage” which is not approved by the Church, he or she cannot receive the Sacraments.
+If a Catholic has civilly remarried and thus lives in a new “marriage” which is not approved by the Church, he or she cannot normally receive the Sacraments.

 The Anointing of the Sick can be requested from the local parish when needed.
 When a Catholic person is dying, it is always good to ask a Catholic priest to visit the person and give him or her the last Sacraments.